Tripadvisor

 Shifts in scope and structure

-• Joined an 8-person design team focused on supply-side experiences
+• Part of a 6-person design team focused on supply-side experiences for tour operators, guides, and activity providers

-• Became sole remaining product designer in the Sydney office
+• Became the sole remaining product designer in the Sydney office.

 Hotel pickup experience